grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "I believe I shall give this fellow the run of the boat."

 Shakes handed Hemi a small leather case with tiny papers and a steel band.
 "This is his leg band.
-It's pretty self-explanatory.
+It's pretty fuckin' self-explanatory.
 Just write your message, attach it, and toss Herschel in the air.
-He'll find the _Gnat_ if it's anywhere within maybe a hundred miles or so."
+He'll find the _Gnat_, if it's anywhere on the surface within maybe a hundred miles or so."

 "How do we get him _back_ though?"
 Asked Hemi.

 "Well..."
 Said Shake scratching his grimy neck with black fingernails.
-"It's kinda a one-way thing.
+"It's kinda a one-fuckin'-way thing.
 I have to give him back to you in person.
-We might be able to get him to fly over to the _Prospect_ from the _Gnat_ if you were within sight... and maybe he knew you had some food."
+We might be able to get him to fly over to the _Prospect_ from the _Gnat_ if you were within sight... and maybe he knew you had some fuckin' food."

 "I understand.
 It's a 'homing' pigeon.
 It only goes home."

 "Right."

 "Well, welcome aboard Herschel.
-Shakes, have a good run today."
+Captain Shakes, have a good run today."

 "I expect to, though I'll miss having my copilot with me."

 [//]: # (### Shakes leads off the sub with the ram )

 The _Gnat_ was off and the _Prospect_ submerged and running at depth before the first molten blob of malevolent red sun percolated up on the horizon.
 Shakes was running the _Gnat_ hot and loud.
 He was standing up in the pilot's chair with head head above the hatch in the wind, trying to blow the bleary sleep out of his eyes.
-He sucked on a cigarette, but the wind was making the coal on the end glow like the sun coming up on the horizon behind him.
-His cigarette was disappearing fast.
+He sucked on a cigarette, but the wind was making the coal on the end glow in a fashion not totally dissimilar to the sun coming up on the horizon behind him.
+His cigarette was quickly disappearing into itself.
 A long shadow of the short sail of the _Gnat_ with his round head on top stretched out in front of him on the slate-gray water.

-One hundred meters below him in the _Prospect_ it was nearly silent as the crew eased into their more relaxed daytime shifts.
+One hundred meters below him in the _Prospect_, it was nearly silent as the crew eased into their more relaxed daytime shifts.
 Captain Percy was in the control room smoking with Bastian, and Cassandra had just woken when the boat dove, and was making her way with a coffee to the sonar station for the long day watch.

 The first few hours passed with dull regularity.
 Shakes had nothing to report during diesel stops, and by her third cigarillo Percy was settling into the comfortable state of mind-blanking boredom that she was her most familiar association with life aboard submarines.

 [//]: # (Mid-morning: day 3, run to Stilt City)
-By mid-morning of the third day out from the depot, Shakes was shutting the diesel of the _Gnat_ down for the third time.
+By mid-morning of the third day out from the depot, Shakes was shutting the diesel of the _Gnat_ down for the third time that morning to check in with the _Prospect_.

-Cassandra could heard the _Gnat's_ diesel putter away to a halt --- leaving a silent relief in her headphones that she blessed.
+On sonar, Cassandra could heard the _Gnat's_ diesel putter away to a halt --- leaving a silent relief in her headphones.
 As usual, she called up to the control room to let them know the _Gnat_ was shut down for a listening and check-in session.
 "Captain Percy, the _Gnat_ just went silent."

 "Alright.
 Thanks Cassandra."
 Percy called back down to her.
 Percy took down the ship-to-ship mic.
-"Shakes --- the usual: how're things looking up there?"
+"Captain Shakes --- the usual: how're things fucking looking up there?"

-"Well, for lack of anything else to report, I'll tell you that the weather is thickening up a bit.
-The haze has really set in, and there's a bit of a chop coming on.
-Nothing to mention right now, but it looks to me like the kind of things that could turn into real weather later."
+"Well, for lack of anything else to report, I'll tell you that the fucking weather is thickening up a bit.
+The haze has really set in, and there's a bit of a fuckin' chop coming on.
+It looks to me like the kind of things that could turn into real weather later."

 Weather was not generally a concern for Percy, submarines could pass under even the worst weather at depth.
-But she couldn't guess at what the _Gnat_ could handle.
+But she could not guess at what the _Gnat_ was capable of handling.
 "Does that give you anything to worry about with the _Gnat_?"

 "Naw."
 Shakes voice crackled.
-"The _Gnat's_ been through the very worst.
-If it gets bad, I'll dive and ride it out underwater.
-With all this running on the surface, the batteries are always fully topped-up."
+"The _Gnat's_ been through the very fucking worst.
+If it gets bad, I'll dive and ride it the fuck out underwater.
+With all this running on the surface, the batteries are always fully fuckin' topped up."

-Knowing the _Gnat_ couldn't dive very deep at all, Percy was unconvinced that this was a solution to big weather, but she also knew Shakes had taken the _Gnat_ back and forth across deep ocean many times.
+Knowing the _Gnat_ could not dive very deep at all, Percy was unconvinced that this was a solution to big weather, but she also knew Shakes had taken the _Gnat_ back and forth across deep ocean many times.
 She decided to trust his experience.
-"Alright then Shakes.
+"Alright then Captain Shakes.
 If you..."

 "Captain Percy!"
 Cassandra interrupted with a shout from sonar.
 "I think I've got a contact."

 "Hold on Shakes.
-We might have a contact.
+We might have a fuckin' contact.
 Don't start your diesel."
 Percy hung up the mic and slid down the ladder.

 Cassandra had her eyes closed and was concentrating intently on the sounds in her headset.
-She had the mics pointed towards the _Prospect's_ hard rear starboard quarter, and the strength indicator gauge was nodding weakly just a bit above the pin.
+She had the mics pointed towards the _Prospect's_ hard rear starboard quarter, and the signal strength indicator gauge was nodding weakly just a bit above the pin.
 "It feels like I'm only on the edge of the signal.
 They might be directly behind us."

 "Bastian," Percy called up to him, "throttle down.
-Stop the prop, Cassandra needs to hear what's behind us."
+Stop the fuckin' prop, Cassandra needs to hear what's behind us."

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 A moment later the perennial resonance of the electric motors died away.
 Cassandra brought the sonar mics back to face the dead stern of the boat.
 The signal strength indicator immediately shot up to a definite contact.
 "Absolutely Captain Percy.
 I can hear the engine in the water.
 Sounds like another diesel."

 Percy looked at the signal strength dial and knew immediately that the contact had sneaked in under the sound of the _Gnat's_ diesel when it was running, and then a bit closer even by being dead astern of them where Cassandra couldn't hear very well over the sound of their own prop turning.
 The contact was probably far closer than Percy was comfortable with now --- maybe twenty nautical miles.
 "Fuck."
 Was all she said.

 She climbed up to the control room and got Shakes back on the ship-to-ship.
 "Definitely a contact Shakes.
 Now it's your turn.
 Fire up the _Gnat_ and see if you can lead them off and away from us.
 Let's see if this scheme of ours works!"
-2k

 "Abso-fucking-lutely!
 Motherfuck..."
 The end of his oath was cut off by the whining start of the _Gnat's_ diesel engine which came blaring over the ship-to-ship radio for a moment before Shakes took his thumb off the transmit button.